BKrajancic/Code-Red-A-Firefox-Theme/README.md

 # Code-Red-A-Firefox-Theme
 Code Red is a Firefox userChrome.css theme for lovers of Dark Red, and inspired by Visual Studio Code.
-It is a combination of a firefox and userchrome.css theme.
+It is a combination of a firefox plugin and userchrome.css theme.

 The firefox theme is available for download at: https://addons.mozilla.org/en-US/firefox/user/14082265/